Nirav7800/MemeShareApp/README.md

 This App built in kotlin ,

-For generating Meme i heve Used  Api (https://github.com/D3vd/Meme_Api) And by Using Glide ( Image Loader Library) Im displaying The images to User
+For generating Meme i heve Used  Api (https://github.com/D3vd/Meme_Api) And by Using Glide ( Image Loader Library) Im displaying The images to User and for networking i have used Volley Library